-- The family (hereditary) mutation has not been identified.
+- Family genetics investigation: The family genetic variation has not been identified.
 The result means that the person tested has not inherited the mutation identified in a blood relative.
 The risk of having cancer is therefore similar to that of the general population.

 Positive test result